 You’re lounging on the beach of your dreams.
-Not just any beach.
+But not just any beach.
 This one is imbued with thousands of years of Greek history and civilisation.
 You’re visiting a Greek island and, apart from enjoying the sun, sand and divine water, you’ve got ancient cities and archaeological sites to discover with the Aegean as a backdrop.

 The sea in Greece is inextricably bound to the course of the country’s civilisation.
-If you’re seeking an era where myth and history were one and the same, you have only to visit the Minoan settlements at Santorini’s Akrotiri, and Knossos and Phaistos on Crete.
+If you’re seeking an era where myth and history were one and the same, you only have to visit the Minoan settlements at Santorini’s Akrotiri, and Knossos and Phaistos on Crete.

-What to do: cultural events in Greece
+Cultural events in Greece

 From spontaneous gatherings in picturesque village squares to the plays of Sophocles, Aeschylus and Euripides re-enacted in Greece’s ancient theatres and modern art exhibitions (like those organised every summer by the famous Goulandris Museum on Andros), you will always be welcomed.
 Moreover, you’ll be initiated into a Greece that is still connected with its rich past and culture.